 MSHA, even without its own Silica Standard on the books, has adopted some elements of the hierarchy of controls fundamental to OSHA chemical standards.
 MSHA also conducts exposure monitoring at least annually for respirable silica, and rigorously enforces silica exposure issues.
 “Me too” Silica and Beryllium standards for the mining industry may also be in the offing.

-Participants in this webinar will learn about:
+Participants in this webinar learned about:

 - OSHA’s Chemical Rulemaking process and current landscape

 - The guts of the Silica and Beryllium Standards – What is required and by when